gbinal/gbinal.github.com/pages/smart-speaker.md

 * Find my phone.
 * How much battery does my phone have left?
 * Text someone.
-* Turn off lights in my house.
+* Read my most recent text.
-* Turn off the TV.
 * Turn on the coffee maker.
 * Look up questions and answers from Quora.
 * Remind me to do something at a certain time.